skydeckai/rememberizer-mcp-us-patent-ck/README.md

 ### Via MseeP AI Helper App

-If you have the MseeP AI Helper app installed, you can search for "Rememberizer" and install the {{REPO_NAME}}.
+If you have the MseeP AI Helper app installed, you can search for "Rememberizer" and install the rememberizer-mcp-us-patent-ck.

 ![MseeP AI Helper](https://github.com/user-attachments/assets/691d2518-f198-4eb2-b594-9638545f53ac)